Please read on for an overview of our current curriculum. We are constantly developing ideas to provide enriching experiences for our children.

 Religious Education – we teach religious education based around the agreed Lincolnshire syllabus.
 If you have religious reasons for not wanting your child to participate in our daily assembly or on-going religious education, please let your child’s class teacher know.

 Physical Education is very important to us.
 We know that children love our PE, partly because there are lots of different types carried out throughout the year, including swimming.
-Our main hall is large and there is lots of outdoor space, so we certainly have enough room to do things properly.
+Our main hall is large and there is lots of outdoor space to enable children to develop their skills fully.

 Clubs are very popular, and there are a lots available for pupils.
-These include music, dance, theatre, football, netball, sewing, hockey and lots more besides.
+These change regularly and may include music, dance, theatre, football, netball, sewing, hockey and lots more.

 Playtimes are an important part of being happy, healthy and ready to learn.
 We have two well-staffed playgrounds, an assault course, a large field and an ‘explore’ area.
 Some of our older pupils also become playground leaders and set up games for the younger children.